Residence Handbook – Community Standards

 - The Resident and Guest must follow appropriate sign-in and sign-out procedures.
-Each Guest must provide valid identification and sign-in/sign-out with Security every time he/she enters or exits Residence.
+Each Guest must provide valid identification and sign-in/sign-out with Security every time they enter or exit Residence.

-- The Resident must accompany his/her Guest at all times and is responsible for his/her Guests’ actions while the Guest is on Residence property.
+- The Resident must accompany their Guest at all times and is responsible for his/her Guests’ actions while the Guest is on Residence property.

-- Residents may have an overnight Guest for no more than two (2) consecutive nights, and four (4) total nights per month.
+- Residents may have one overnight Guest for no more than two (2) consecutive nights, and four (4) total nights per month.

 - Guest privileges may be revoked if Campus Living determines that the Resident has abused his/ her privileges through excessive use or inappropriate behaviour.